 David Gilmour’s 10 best guitar solos for Pink Floyd

 David Gilmour is often regarded as one of the finest guitarists Britain has ever produced and considering the company he rose up in, this is a serious title to take.
-The mercurial musician made his name on the extra-terrestrial skills that imbued Pink Floyd with its cosmic swirl.
-The guitarists may have been a late joiner to the band but there’s no denying his impact when he did join up with the group in 1968.
+The mercurial musician made his name on the extra-terrestrial skills that imbued Pink Floyd with its cosmic swirl and solo-heavy core.
+The guitarist may have been a late joiner to the band but there’s no denying his impact when he did join up with the group in 1968.

 Gilmour arrived as a guitarist and vocalist for the group, shortly before Syd Barrett departed the band, and has had a hand in shaping not only Pink Floyd but the entire concept of rock and roll.
 His use of performance, precision studio engineering and unstoppable pursuit of perfection have often seen him qualified as one of the hardest-working players around.
 Much of the work to cultivate a unique sound was done with his guitar and below we’ve picked 10 of his best songs to showcase that.

 Beginning with the band in ’68 meant that Gilmour’s contributions to their pioneering acid rock sound of the mid-60s were relatively minimal, but that didn’t stop the player from pursuing the mind-expanding performances and records that made Pink Floyd a stoner’s dream.
-A meticulous player, Gilmour has always managed to create guitar tones and solos that feel transportive and transcendent.
+A meticulous player, Gilmour has always managed to create guitar tones and solos that feel transportive and transcendent in equal measure.

 It’s a huge chunk of what makes Pink Floyd so impressive.
 As well as Roger Waters’ impeccable songwriting and the powerful playing of Nick Mason and Richard Wright, Gilmour was able to be a part of one of the most progressive rock bands of all time.
 A high-concept and high-art selection of records and performances that point of the Floyd as one of the best.

 One of the band’s most famous songs doesn’t spend a lot of time at the bottom of ‘best of’ lists.
 Taken from the band’s most beloved album The Wall, another concept record built on the foundations of rock opera, ‘Another Brick in the Wall part 2’ is a classic and deserves revisiting whenever one can.

 The protest anthem has since become a massive song across the global introducing millions of people to Pink Floyd.
 While the entire record is the stuff of legend, the song hangs on Gilmour’s imperious solo and it’s one we could listen to over and over again.

 9. ‘Let The Be More Light’